Back to Blog

 Final Take: Real Performance, Accessible Price

 Pick the PUMA Ignite NXT Pro if you want all-day comfort, spikeless versatility, and on/off-course wearability.
+At $71.99, it’s one of the best-value golf shoes we carry.

-Either way, you’re getting more shoe than the price suggests — and you’ll have money left over for range balls, a new glove, or that wedge you’ve been eyeing.
+You’re getting more shoe than the price suggests — and you’ll have money left over for range balls, a new glove, or that wedge you’ve been eyeing.

-Shop the PUMA Ignite NXT Pro — $99.99 →
+Shop the PUMA Ignite NXT Pro — $71.99 →

 Gear up at GreenBox Golf